cit30900/gpa_calculator_start/README.md

 # GPA Calculator
-Using Python, create a command line program that requests grades from the user and responds with all of the grades they have entered and a calculation of their grade point average (GPA)
+Using Python, create a command line program that requests grades from the user and responds with all of the grades they have entered and a calculation of their grade point average (GPA).

 ## Starter Code
 Starter code is provided to you in [`index.py`](index.py).
 This is a recommended structure for this application, but you may choose your own.